Georgetown (Washington, D.C.)

-Georgetown is a historic neighborhood and commercial district in the northwest quadrant of Washington, D.C., in the United States, situated along the Potomac River.
+Georgetown is a historic neighborhood and commercial district in Northwest Washington, D.C., situated along the Potomac River.
 Founded in 1751 as part of the colonial-era Province of Maryland, Georgetown predated the establishment of Washington, D.C. by 40 years.
 Georgetown was an independent municipality until 1871 when the United States Congress created a new consolidated government for the entire District of Columbia.
 A separate act, passed in 1895, repealed Georgetown's remaining local ordinances and renamed Georgetown's streets to conform with those in Washington, D.C.

 The primary commercial corridors of Georgetown are the intersection of Wisconsin Avenue and M Street, which contain high-end shops, bars, restaurants, and Georgetown Park, an enclosed shopping mall.
 Washington Harbour, which includes waterfront restaurants, is located to the south on K Street between 30th and 31st Streets.

 Georgetown is home to the main campus of Georgetown University and other landmarks, including the Old Stone House (1765), the oldest still standing building structure in Washington, D.C., the Volta Bureau for deaf education, the Dumbarton Oaks estate, and a historically significant stretch of the Chesapeake and Ohio Canal.
 The embassies of Cameroon, France, Iceland, Liechtenstein, Mongolia, Sweden, Thailand, Ukraine, and Venezuela are located in Georgetown.